enterstudio/grav-skeleton-eportfolio-blog/pages/06.guide/default.md

 2. Run the setup wizard for the [GitSync Plugin](../../admin/plugins/git-sync) and follow the provided instructions.
 3. And you are done!
 Visit the Grav [Admin Pages panel](../../admin/pages) to start editing and creating your site page.

-Here is a video walkthrough of setting up a ePortfolio Blog:
+Here is a video walkthrough of setting up a ePortfolio Blog, where the Git repository is created while completing the Git Sync wizard.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/U0JeGfCexdY" frameborder="0" allowfullscreen></iframe>